Vote No On A

 Donate to help defeat the landlords.

-What Else Should I Know?
+What Else Should I Know about Question A?

 Are landlords really unable to invest in properties if they aren’t allowed to raise rents as much as they want?